vncnz/muninn/README.md

 - ~~Add time ranges (today, 7d, 30d, all)~~
 - ~~Stats by album~~
 - ~~Song length update when wrong in the first mpris event~~
-- - ~~Add filter feature (by title, by artist, etc.)~~
+- ~~Add filter feature (by title, by artist, etc.)~~
 - ~~Limit number of results shown in stats (top 10, top 25, top 50, something like that)~~
+- ~~New layout~~
-- RE-ENGINEERING: split the project into two parts: a daemon and a client/UI
+- RE-ENGINEERING: split the project into two parts: a daemon and a client/UI - Doing!
+    - ~~Give to the daemon the responsability of listening to mpris events, tracking the playing time, saving stats data~~
+    - ~~Give to the daemon the responsability for lyrics downloading and sending~~
+    - Send lyrics to gui on connection too
+    - Wait 30s before lyrics downloading at the first time
+    - Wait 60s before lyrics writing on db at the first time
 - Fix song length even after the first event of a song playing
-- New layout (see below)
 - Make filters resistent to stats type change
 - Flush current song when closing app
 - Add history graph for artists